-10.13 Decisions made at the AGM shall be decided on by a vote of hands, except for the election of the new Executive, which shall be determined through the use of voting slips distributed at the beginning of the meeting and filled out at the appropriate time.

-10.14 PILSA members unable to attend the AGM may hand in their voting paper in
+10.13 Decisions made at the AGM shall be decided on by a vote of hands, except for the election of the new Executive, which shall be determined by secret ballot.
+10.14 PILSA members unable to attend the AGM may cast their vote in n

 advance to the nominated returning officer.

+10.15 All votes collected for the election of the new Executive at the AGM and SGM must be confidential and only witnessed by the returning officer.

 11.0 Election of the Executive Committee